chameleonhead/stratrack/libs/mql-interpreter/README.md

 A single name may have multiple declarations with different parameter lists, mirroring MQL's function overloading rules.
 The runtime stores every overload so `callFunction()` can choose the one matching the argument count.
+A function may also overload operations using the `operator` keyword.
+Such declarations are parsed and recorded with names like `operator+` or `operator[]`.
 A parameter can be prefixed with `&` to indicate it is passed by reference.
 Arrays are always treated as references.
 The runtime stores this information for each parameter.